Homepage

 Memory card

-Each PX-2000 terminal has an exchangeable memory module which can be accessed from the rear.
+Each PX-2000 terminal has an exchangeable memory module that can be accessed from the bottom side.
 After unlocking it, it can be shifted sideways and removed.
-A row of gold-plated slide contacts, mate with a similar set of contacts at the base of the terminal.
-External memory card with a capacity of 8KB or 24KB were available.
+A row of gold-plated slide contacts, mate with the contacts at the terminal's base.
+External memory cards with a capacity of 8KB, 16KB or 24KB were available.

 Memory card